HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/port_meta.md

 Next to the Porta Potty near the Shed and inland of the red Port Warehouse is the the Secret Area.
 It contains three [Sandbags](/obstacles/sandbags), three Barrels, two Super Barrels, and two crates which can either be Flint Crates or AEGIS Crates.

 ## Ship
-The ship can be found offshore of the Port and is connected to the Port through two walkways near the Crane.
+The Ship can be found offshore of the Port and is connected to the Port through two walkways near the Crane.
 There are two types of ships that both have an equal chance of spawning: the [Cargo Ship](/buildings/cargo_ship) and the [Oil Tanker](/buildings/oil_tanker).

 # Tips